mayghhaa/Memory-Game-DDS/README.md

 <details>
   Semester: 3rd Sem B. Tech.
 CSE <br />
   Section: S1 <br />
-1. Megha Arya            221CS136 meghaarya.221cs136@nitk.edu.in 7338430370<br />
+1. Megha Arya            221CS136 meghaarya.221cs136@nitk.edu.in 7338430370 <br />
-2. Sharada A Pandit      221CS151 sharadaapandit.221cs151@nitk.edu.in 9916411636\
+2. Sharada A Pandit      221CS151 sharadaapandit.221cs151@nitk.edu.in 9916411636 <br />
-3. Viren Haresh Kundnani 221CS165 virenhareshkundnani.221cs165@nitk.edu.in 8850778784\
+3. Viren Haresh Kundnani 221CS165 virenhareshkundnani.221cs165@nitk.edu.in 8850778784 <br />
 </details>

 # Abstract:

 <details>
-In our project, we'll be designing a sequential logic game, such as a memory game.Users must follow a sequence of LED flashes or button presses, and logic gates can\
+In our project, we'll be designing a sequential logic game, such as a memory game.Users must follow a sequence of LED flashes or button presses, and logic gates can <br />
 control the game's logic.
 The initial sequence will be displayed with the help of LEDs.
 The player’s input will be taken using pushbuttons.
-If the input and the\
+If the input and the <br />
-sequence matches, the next sequence flashes and the player is asked to either input the current or previous sequence to add to the challenge.\
+sequence matches, the next sequence flashes and the player is asked to either input the current or previous sequence to add to the challenge. <br />
 In this project, we present the development of an interactive game system that creates a dynamic and engaging user experience.
-The primary objective of this project is to \design and implement a digital circuit that displays a randomized sequence of LED patterns and validates user input to assess correctness.
+The primary objective of this project is to <br /> design and implement a digital circuit that displays a randomized sequence of LED patterns and validates user input to assess correctness.
 It offers a unique blend of hardware design, gaming, and user interaction, making it a compelling and engaging project, allowing for an exciting and variable gameplay.
-Key components of the project \include modules for generating random sequences, controlling LEDs to display patterns, capturing user input, and implementing validation logic.\
+Key components of the project <br />include modules for generating random sequences, controlling LEDs to display patterns, capturing user input, and implementing validation logic.<br />
 We were motivated to do this project as in today's world full of stress, gaming is an outlet for people to relax.
-We are implementing a simple form of this relaxation for\ people to play while also testing their memory.\
+We are implementing a simple form of this relaxation for<br /> people to play while also testing their memory.<br />
 </details>

 # Working